Interviewing for a Health Program

 One up-and-coming interview format is the Multiple Mini Interview (MMI).
 The University of Minnesota Medical School will be using the MMI as their interview format starting in the Fall 2016 interview season.
 To learn more about the format of the MMI and see some sample questions, explore this short online module.

-At the conclusion of this workshop, there are instructions for scheduling a follow-up appointment with an HCC career counselor.
+At the conclusion of this workshop, there are instructions for scheduling a follow-up appointment with a PHSRC career counselor.

 The comments and feedback provided during the “Personal Statement Critique”, "Action Planning", or similar sessions are provided for informational purposes only; the Health Careers Center makes no guarantees or warranties, either expressed or implied, regarding admissions decisions by any academic program, including those at the University of Minnesota.
 While we make every effort to provide accurate and current information, it is the recipient’s responsibility to consult with relevant admissions personnel to learn about admissions requirements and prerequisites.